sap-tutorials/Tutorials/tutorials/cp-wf-01-create-definition/cp-wf-01-create-definition.md

 Taking the values one at at time, here are the explanations:

-- `Northwind` is the name of the destination that you set up in [Create a destination for the Northwind OData service endpoint].
+- `Northwind` is the name of the destination that you set up in [Create a Destination for the Northwind OData Services](https://www.sap.com/developer/tutorials/hcp-create-destination.html).
 - The path specification is the relative URL for the version 3 Northwind OData service, specifically requesting an individual `Product` entity.
 The specification of an individual entity is done with a combination of the entity set name (`Products`) followed by the value of the key property, in brackets.
 Here the value is dynamically inserted from the `ProductID` property in the workflow context.
 The expression style used (`${context.ProductID}`) is described in the Workflow service documentation in the Help Portal under the [Configure Service Tasks](https://help.sap.com/viewer/f85276c5069a429fa37d1cd352785c25/Cloud/en-US/a8a6267f537841fbb22c159ba2af8835.html) topic.
 Note the `$format` system query option requesting JSON format in the response - this is so the response can be stored in the context.
 - The HTTP Method is `GET`, used for either an OData query or read operation.
 Because of the specification of a specific entity in the URL, this is a read operation.
 - The response data must be stored in the workflow context, and `${context.stockinfo}` states that it should be stored in the context's `stockinfo` property.

 > To keep things simple, there is deliberately no error checking in case the ID specified relates to a non-existent product.

-Re-deploy the workflow definition to the SAP Cloud Platform Workflow service in the same way you did earlier in this tutorial.
+**Re-deploy the workflow definition** to the SAP Cloud Platform Workflow service in the same way you did earlier in this tutorial.

 [VALIDATE_7]
 [ACCORDION-END]